Guidelines

 *A financial report showing all income and expense related to grant activities

-*A minimum of eight (8) digital images that best represent the funded activities on a thumb drive
+*A minimum of eight (8) digital images that best represent the funded activities on a thumb drive or attached to an email

 *Copies of all printed materials showing acknowledgement of the grant program including magazine or newspaper articles.